 Those little balls of yellow velvet that fill the valleys of the Alpes-Maritimes or bring color to our homes...
 Nathalie Koobus has always been based in the South of France and was inspired by the valley of Tanneron which is covered with mimosa at the end of winter.
 It's soft, it's powdery, it's bright...and it's French!
 The mimosa used by Nathalie in the 102 grew in this valley.

 Karine Dubreuil Sereni, the perfumer who created the 103, is sunny and radiant just like the notes of the tiare flower!
-It is THE feel good perfume, the one that smells of vacation!
-For her, "to be Bon Parfumeur means managing to keep your child's soul, your spontaneity and your creativity" = then you've won!
+It is THE feel good perfume, it smells like vacation!
+For her, "to be Bon Parfumeur means managing to keep your childlike soul, your spontaneity and your creativity" = then you've won!

 Green, very green, and watery…like the smell of garden hyacinth!
 That's the idea!
 Did you notice the other vegetal note in the olfactory makeup of 104?
 No, it's not a mistake!
 This is indeed not a common scent but it is what makes it so original… Ivy !
 Its notes are frank, vegetal, with aromatic accents.
 It brings to mind the smell of crumpled leaves.